VadimEst/CNC-Simulator-Docs/docs/dev/contribute.md

 ### Contribute to the docs

 To contribute to the docs, just edit or create a Markdown file in the `/docs` folder.
 To add a new site to the sidebar, edit `sidebar.js`.
+Images are stored in `/static/img`folder.